Mahin556/Linux/user-management.md

 ### chage
-The chage (change age) command is used to view and modify password expiration and account aging information for a Linux user.
-It is useful for enforcing security policies like periodic password changes and limiting account duration.
+The chage command (short for change age) is used to manage user password expiry and account aging information.
+It allows system administrators to enforce password policies, set expiration dates, and manage account inactivity.

 Requires: Root or sudo privileges to modify other users.